 The largest mosque in South Asia and the sixth largest in the world, Faisal Mosque is a major tourist attraction in the capital Islamabad.
-Construction works began in 1976, the mosque was built at foothills of the Himalayas.
+Construction works began in 1976, the mosque was built at the foothills of the Himalayas.
 The unconventional design of the mosque is derived from the shape of a Bedouin tent with four 79 meters tall minarets.

-Elements of classic and contemporary Islamic architecture are combined in the interior design along with decorations inspired by both Turkish and Pakistani design style.
+Elements of classic and contemporary Islamic architecture are combined in the interior design along with decorations inspired by both Turkish and Pakistani design styles.
 The interior of the mosque is decorated with beautiful mosaics and calligraphy by the famous Pakistani artist Sadequain.
 A magnificent Turkish chandelier adorns the middle of the mosque.
 The mosque has a library, a lecture hall, a museum and a café.

 2. Pakistan Monument – Islamabad:

 Constructed as a symbol of Pakistani unity, this national monument is located on the western Shakarparian Hills in Islamabad.
 The monument is dedicated to those who gave their lives up for the better future of their country; Pakistan.
-The unique design of the monument; the petal shape, is derived from the basis of Mughal architectural style of the Subcontinent.
+The unique design of the monument; the petal shape, is derived from the basis of the Mughal architectural style of the Subcontinent.

-Building took place from 2004 until the beginning of 2007.
+The building process took place from 2004 until the beginning of 2007.
 The Pakistan Monument Museum is adjacent to the petal-shaped monument with its prominent wax hall depicting important events leading to the construction of the monument.
 All this is in addition to a reference library, an audio-visual archive and a panorama hall.